HadeelAls618/Electricity_Demand_Predictor/README.md

   - Historical performance records
   - Comparison of predicted vs. actual demand
 - This allows continuous monitoring and optimization of the model.
-- you can acess the dashbored [here](https://electricitydemandmonitor-2pe99wef2a5mdvtjnjqt4d.streamlit.app/)
+- you can access the dashbored [here](https://electricitydemandmonitor-2pe99wef2a5mdvtjnjqt4d.streamlit.app/)

 ## summery